filipmilanovic/nba_database/README.md

 then check that Python Interpreter is located at  ~\ProjectName\venv\Scripts\python.exe

-Next change the working directory to modelling folder
+Next change the working directory to nba_database folder

-`cd modelling`
+`cd nba_database`

 then install all requirements